Distinguishing Majorana bound states from accidental zero-energy modes with a microwave cavity: Main results

-Figure~4(c) shows the imaginary part of the susceptibility, $|\chi''_{o(e)}(\omega)|$, as a function of $\omega/\Delta_{\min}$ when the cavity fully covers the wire (see Fig.~11 in the Appendix for $|\chi''_{o,e}(\omega)|$ at other coverage fractions).
+Figure~\ref{cleancases}(c) shows the imaginary part of the susceptibility, $|\chi''_{o(e)}(\omega)|$, as a function of $\omega/\Delta_{\min}$ when the cavity fully covers the wire (see Fig.~\ref{ImChi_W_AllCases_CleanQD} in the Appendix for $|\chi''_{o,e}(\omega)|$ at other coverage fractions).
 As in the MBS and ABS cases, even and odd parities exhibit distinct resonance features, enabling parity readout by sweeping $\omega$.
-On the other hand, Fig.~4(f) displays $\nu(\omega_{0n}, j_c)$ versus $j_c/L$ for transitions from the zero-energy QMBS to the excited states $\epsilon_n$.
+On the other hand, Fig.~\ref{cleancases}(f) displays $\nu(\omega_{0n}, j_c)$ versus $j_c/L$ for transitions from the zero-energy QMBS to the excited states $\epsilon_n$.
 Nonzero visibility first appears precisely when the cavity field spans both localized QMBS wave-function lobes at the edges of the effective topological region.
-In contrast to true MBSs, QMBSs can therefore exhibit finite visibility before the cavity covers the entire SC: the onset is set by the extent of the \emph{effective} topological segment defined by the smooth potential, not by the physical ends of the wire.
+In contrast to true MBSs, QMBSs can therefore exhibit finite visibility before the cavity covers the entire SC: The onset is set by the extent of the \emph{effective} topological segment defined by the smooth potential, not by the physical ends of the wire.

-Finally, the effect of the cavity coverage fraction $j_c/L$ on the parity contrast is summarized by the visibility $\nu(\omega, j_c)$ in Fig.~\ref{cleancases}(c).
+Finally, Fig.~\ref{cleancases}(i) shows visibility $\nu(\omega,j_c)$ as a function of $\omega$ for different cavity covering fraction $j_c/L$.
 When the cavity couples only to sites just past the interface (e.g., $j_c/L = 0.14$), the visibility remains zero even as $\omega$ crosses resonances.
 When the coupling extends to $j_c/L = 0.71$, the cavity overlaps both QMBS lobes (near $j_c/L \approx 0.14$ and $j_\zeta/L \approx 0.64$), and a finite visibility emerges at the corresponding resonant frequencies.
 For full coverage ($j_c/L = 1$), sharp visibility peaks appear whenever $\omega$ matches a transition out of the zero-energy QMBS, clearly distinguishing the parities.
-A similar requirement for cavity coupling to both QMBS lobes is also evident in the parity difference as a function of the probe frequency $\omega$, as shown in Fig.~\ref{cleancases}(i).

-In summary, QMBSs mimic MBSs spectrally, but their visibility reveals only partial nonlocality: finite visibility arises once the cavity overlaps both QMBS lobes inside the SC, without requiring full-wire coverage.
+In summary, QMBSs mimic MBSs spectrally, but their visibility reveals only partial nonlocality: Finite visibility arises once the cavity overlaps both QMBS lobes inside the SC, without requiring full-wire coverage.
 This provides a clear diagnostic distinction from genuine MBSs.